 The pastoral care of all the pupils is coordinated by every class teacher and is overseen by the Head of School and Deputy Head.
 Pastoral care is the cornerstone of the RGS.
-Our philosophy is clear – a happy child that feels safe, cared for and valued will learn and thrive . . . and that is what we do here at The RGS Guildford in Qatar.
+Our philosophy is clear – a happy child that feels safe, cared for and valued will learn and thrive . . . and that is what we do here at The RGS Qatar.

 The House system is at the very heart of school life at the RGS and the pupils derive great pride and enjoyment from their sense of identity through their involvement with their House.

 Each pupil is assigned to one of the six Houses on entry to the School and each House has its own distinctive character and colour and is led by members of the teaching staff, who are also allocated a House to support.
 Parents and families are encouraged to wear their child’s House colour and support their child at our main House events.

 Through the ‘House’ system our pupils belong to smaller groups within the whole school community and participate in numerous competitions which include competitive sport and music activities.
 Pupils proudly wear their House T-Shirts for regular House events and assemblies and can earn House Credits for good work and behaviour.
 Inter–house competitions provide opportunities for friendly rivalry and help to bolster team spirit and House identity.

 There are six Houses in the School –Beckingham (red), Austen (yellow), Nettles (green), Powell (purple), Valpy (orange) and Hamonde (blue) – named after six prominent men who have played a significant role in the history of our school and have been important benefactors.